-Although many investors have exposure to the S&P 500 Index through an ETF (i.e., the SPY), more active investors and/or those looking to diversify, hedge, or allocate their portfolio in a more strategic manner may find this article to be more valuable.
+Although many investors have exposure to the S&P 500 Index through an ETF (e.g., the SPY), more active investors and/or those looking to diversify, hedge, or allocate their portfolio in a more strategic manner may find this article to be more worthwhile reading through.

-However, as presented in this article, ETF selection matters a lot, regardless of the area of the market you're looking to invest in.
+As presented in this article, ETF selection matters a lot, regardless of the area of the market you're looking to invest in.
 Among the many misconceptions and distortions about ETFs, few investors truly understand how to evaluate and compare ETFs.
-Therefore, understanding how to evaluate, compare, and pick the right ETFs regardless of the market segment can improve your chances of greater realized returns in the future.
+Therefore, understanding how to evaluate, compare, and pick the right ETFs, regardless of the market segment, can improve your chances of greater realized returns in the future.

 Exchange traded funds (ETFs) are baskets of securities that provide broad exposure to a range of assets and industries.
 The primary purpose of an ETF is to track the performance of a particular market index.